DIMA-UniversityOfUdine/cubes-stefano-rocco/journal.md

 - I and Luca finished the code for the heightMap() function that builds the terrain; I kept working on the aesthetics of the terrain whilst Luca began working on the clouds and their animation.
 - I've been going through an issue–once again only made worse by absence of specification–which caused two meshes of the same material to not behave consistently when casting shadows.

+## 03.23

+- We overall adjusted code and finished animations.
+Planning a few details to add to the scene, like fog and mountains.